 Residential area of “Sotsgorod” built on the territory around the dam is considered one of the best examples of Soviet urban art of prewar period.
 The design of this architectural ensemble won a gold medal at an exhibition in Paris in 1932.
 It gives an idea how construction of a city-garden, a city of the future would have come true.

-In the area of Pobeda (Victory) Street several preserved buildings of pre-Revolutionary Aleksandrovsk can be found.
+In the area of Pobeda Street several preserved buildings of pre-Revolutionary Aleksandrovsk can be found.
 Along the avenue there are several squares with fountains, numerous restaurants and cafes.
 A lot of administrative buildings, schools, universities and cultural institutions are located on this street.
-Address: Zaporozhye, Lenin Ave.

-Zaporozhye Circus.
+The Circus.
 Zaporozhye State Circus is one of the main organizers of leisure and recreation for both children and adults in Zaporozhye city and region.
 The circus has 1,500 seats.
-Circus performances are held on Saturdays and Sundays at 12:00 and 15:30, as well as during the school holidays.
-Address: Zaporozhye, Rekordnaya Str., 41.
+Performances are held on Saturdays and Sundays at 12:00 and 15:30, as well as during the school holidays.
+Rekordnaya Street, 41.
 Opening hours: office: 8:00-18:00.